-In addition to their estate vineyard surrounding the winery, they also own 14 acres across from nearby Chateau Montelena.
-Because of its northerly location this is a good place to either start or finish your wine tasting day.
+In addition to the estate vineyard surrounding the winery, they also own 14 acres across from nearby Chateau Montelena.
+Because of its northerly location this is a good place to either start or finish your day of wine tasting.
 There are excellent views of the nearby mountains and vineyards.
 When you drive in note the different grape varietals next to the parking lot – the rows are all labeled.
 The intimate tasting room is located in a modern Mediterranean style tile roof building – if one of the doors are open inside, you will be able to look right into their barrel room.